jokruger/got/README.md

 # Overview
-Package GOT implements frequently used functions and algorights.
+Package GOT implements frequently used functions and algorithms.

 ## Installation